 On April 27 and 28, roughly ten days before the earnings release, CEO Paul B. Prager sold stock in four separate open-market transactions.
 On April 27: 80,591 shares at $20.51, generating approximately $1.65M, and 56,909 shares at $21.20, generating approximately $1.21M.
 On April 28: 79,100 shares at $20.62, generating approximately $1.63M, and 100 shares at $21.29.
 The two-day total: approximately $4.49M.

-Over the full 90-day lookback, net insider activity registers $0 in purchases and approximately $4.49M in open-market sales by senior executives, with the CEO's April 27-28 cluster accounting for essentially the entire amount.
-Executives sell shares for many reasons, including diversification and pre-planned 10b5-1 programs, and the filings do not specify which applies here.
-But when the only insider activity in the 90-day window is a concentrated sell cluster a week and a half before an earnings miss, the directional signal carries weight regardless of the mechanical explanation.
+Over the full 90-day lookback, insider purchases total $0.
+Open-market sales by senior executives total approximately $4.49M, with the CEO's April 27-28 cluster accounting for essentially the entire amount.
+Executives sell shares for many reasons, including diversification and pre-planned 10b5-1 programs.
+The filings do not specify which applies here.
+But the only insider activity in the 90-day window is a concentrated sell cluster a week and a half before an earnings miss.
+That timing is notable regardless of the mechanical explanation.

 The Capital Raise Sequence